mz256/ashrae/README.md

 ## LGBM

-The highest scoring solution consists of an ensemble of k LGBMs trained on different CV folds.
+The highest scoring solution consists of an ensemble of k LGBMs trained on different CV folds of the whole (preprocessed) training set.
 All k models share the same set of hyperparameters.
 This is contained in the `kfold` folder.

+Another solution comprises k LGBMs trained on CV folds for each energy meter, resulting in a total of 4k models.
+Code in the `notebooks` folder.

 ## Neural Net

-A
+Another solution involves training a neural network with the fast.ai API.
+Code in `notebooks`.